intelfx/rmlint/docs/rmlint.1.rst

     deleted and also not even shown in the output.
 The "highest ranked" of the set is the one that is considered.

+:``--keep-reflinked``:

+    If ``--keep-reflinked`` is given, `rmlint` will not delete any files that are reflinked to an original in their respective group.
+Such files will be displayed like originals, i.e. for the default output with a "ls" in front.
+    The reasoning here is to maximize the number of kept files, while maximizing the number of freed space: Removing reflinks to originals will not allocate any free space.

 :``-f --followlinks`` / ``-F --no-followlinks`` / ``-@ --see-symlinks`` (**default**):

     ``-f`` will always follow symbolic links.
 If file system loops occurs